-According to the U.S. Centers for Disease Control and Prevention, an estimated 3.9 million people in the U.S. are infected with the hepatitis C virus.
-Approximately 2.8 million of these people are characterized as having chronic hepatitis C infection.
+According to an article published in the New England Journal of Medicine, approximately 3.9 million people in the U.S. are infected with the hepatitis C virus.
+Approximately 2.7 million of these people are characterized as having chronic hepatitis C infection.
 We believe that the number of people infected with the hepatitis C virus in Europe is comparable to that in the U.S. According to the World Health Organization, there were approximately 170 million chronic cases of hepatitis C worldwide.
 A substantial number of people in the U.S. who were infected with hepatitis C more than 10 years ago are thought to have contracted the virus through blood transfusions.
 Prior to 1992, the blood supply was not screened for the hepatitis C virus.
-In addition, the majority of people infected with the virus are thought to be unaware of the infection because the hepatitis C virus can incubate for up to ten years before patients become symptomatic.
-We estimate that only 50,000 patients are currently being treated in the U.S. for hepatitis C.
+In addition, the majority of people infected with the virus are thought to be unaware of the infection because the hepatitis C virus can incubate for up to 10 years before patients become symptomatic.
+We estimate that fewer than 100,000 patients are currently being treated in the U.S. for hepatitis C.

-The current standard of care for hepatitis C infection is alpha interferon administered three times per week for one year in combination with ribavirin, another antiviral drug.
-The alpha interferon plus ribavirin therapy was approved in the U.S. for the treatment of hepatitis C in December 1998.
-Prior to such approval, hepatitis C infection was typically treated with alpha interferon alone.
-Studies have shown that alpha interferon stand-alone therapy for 48 weeks can achieve viral loads below the detectable levels in 10% to 15% of patients treated.
-Studies have also shown that alpha interferon plus ribavirin in combination therapy can achieve viral loads below detectable levels in 31% to 38% of patients treated.
-The clinical efficacy of alpha interferon, both as a stand-alone or combination therapy, has been limited by serious side effects, which include flu-like symptoms, gastro-intestinal disorders and depression, in addition to the undesirable dosing requirements.
-The requirement of three-times per week dosing for the treatment of hepatitis C has also limited patient compliance.
+The current standard of care for hepatitis C infection is alpha-interferon administered three times per week for one year in combination with ribavirin, another antiviral drug.
+The alpha-interferon plus ribavirin therapy was approved in the U.S. for the treatment of hepatitis C in December 1998.
+Prior to such approval, hepatitis C infection was typically treated with alpha-interferon alone.
+In clinical studies, alpha-interferon stand-alone therapy for 48 weeks has reduced viral loads below the detectable levels in 10% to 15% of patients treated.
+In clinical studies, alpha-interferon plus ribavirin in combination therapy has reduced viral loads below detectable levels in 31% to 38% of patients treated.
+The clinical efficacy of alpha-interferon, both as a stand-alone or combination therapy, has been limited by serious side effects, which include flu-like symptoms, gastro-intestinal disorders and depression, in addition to the undesirable dosing requirements.
+The requirement of three times per week dosing for the treatment of hepatitis C has also limited patient compliance.

-It is expected that PEG-Intron will have an improved side effect profile, greater efficacy and allow for less frequent dosing as compared to unmodified INTRON A. We expect that PEG-Intron will be administered once per week, as opposed to up to three times per week for current hepatitis C regimens utilizing unmodified INTRON A.
+We expect that PEG-Intron will have an improved side effect profile, greater efficacy and allow for less frequent dosing as compared to unmodified INTRON A. We expect that PEG-Intron will be administered once per week, as opposed to up to three times per week for current hepatitis C regimens utilizing unmodified INTRON A.